refinedev/refine/documentation/docs/core/hooks/use-table/index.md

 ### `pagination.current`

-> Default: `1`

 Sets the initial value of the page index.
+Defaults to `1`.

 ```tsx
 import { useTable } from "@refinedev/core";